eos428/Simfile-Repository/README.md

 Q: Can I help out with GFX, guest charts?<br>
 A: Sure why not.
 Make a pull request and I'll give my response :)

-Q: Can I give my input, critique on your charts?
+Q: Can I give my input, critique on your charts?<br>
 A: I'm all ears!
 In Github, just post an issue, and anywhere else... just directly chat to me.

 Q: No .osu or .osz file?<br>